lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

     return client
 ```

+Once that client is initialized, you can use it exactly as you would use boto3 to call AWS Bedrock directly

 ## Open Source Library

 For detailed information about the open source libraries used in this application, please refer to the [ATTRIBUTION](ATTRIBUTION.md) file.